 PRESENTATION: 10 ML

 Ayurveda is a holistic wellness system that recommends lifestyle changes, dietary changes, and other natural ways to treat a disease or disorder.
 Unique herbal formulations as documented in ancient texts are used to treat diseases.
 This holistic approach is natural, safe, and can be very helpful.
-Those who suffer from sinusitis, allergic rhinitis, and other related problems would find the Ayurvedic product Anu thailam very helpful.
+Those who suffer from sinusitis, allergic rhinitis, and other related problems would find the Anu Thailam very helpful.

-Anu Thailam is a classical Ayurvedic formulation that is used for nasal administration (Nasyam).
-It is used in traditional ayurvedic treatments for health issues above the neck and especially those affecting the sensory organs.
-Anu oil is used as a complementary treatment to other medications to treat allergic rhinitis and cough.
+Anu Thailam is a classical Ayurvedic Nasal Drop formulation that is used for a multitude of purposes that effectively help reduce any issues in the nasal tract.
+It is used in traditional Ayurvedic treatments for health issues above the neck and especially those affecting the sensory organs.
+Anu Oil is used as a complementary treatment to other medications to treat allergic rhinitis and cough.

 This nasya treatment for sinusitis can be very helpful in providing relief from the painful symptoms of a sinus infection.
-It can help to clear nasal blockage and help in providing relief from pain.
-It is an ayurvedic medicine for sinusitis that is prepared as the Ayurvedic text Ashtangahrudyam.
-Anu thailam nasal drops are made from herbs, sourced from nature, and rigorously tested in our Research and Development Labs for purity and potency.
+It can help to clear the nasal blockage and help in providing relief from pain.
+It is an Ayurvedic Nasal Drops for sinusitis that is prepared as the Ayurvedic text Ashtangahrudyam.
+Anu Thailam nasal drops are made from herbs, sourced from nature, and rigorously tested in our Research and Development Labs for purity and potency.

-Anu Thailam is an ayurvedic nasal drops which are used to help cleanse the nasal passages and aid in the treatment of upper respiratory problems.
-Ayurveda states that Anu Taila has ingredients that are known to have a strengthening effect on the eyes, ears, nose, tongue, and throat.
+Anu Thailam is an Ayurvedic Nasal Drops that are used to help cleanse the nasal passages and aid in the treatment of upper respiratory problems.
+Ayurveda states that Anu Thailam has ingredients that are known to have a strengthening effect on the eyes, ears, nose, tongue, and throat.
 It is prescribed as an Ayurvedic aid for those who have neurological issues in the region of the face, headaches, and premature greying of the hair.
-Anu Taila uses can be a part of a daily regimen for good health.
+This Ayurvedic Nasal Drops (Anu Thailam) can also be used as a part of a daily regimen for good health.